sixty-north/introduction-to-python/exercises/source/exercise_2.rst

 ===================

 For this exercise you'll need to do some work with Python dictionaries.
-These are used extensively throughout the code (and, indeed, throughout most Python code in the world), for example, for room contents, player inventory, and doors between rooms.
+These are used extensively throughout the code and, indeed, throughout most Python code in the world.
+For example, we use dictionaries to model room contents, player inventory, and doors between rooms.
 Here's a quick introduction to dictionaries.

 You can create dictionaries with the ``{key: value, . . .}`` syntax.
 For example, to create a new dictionary mapping the word "apple" to the word "red",